 McDonald’s sells more than 1 million pounds of beef and more than 500 million cups of coffee each year.
 Globally, the company buys 3.4 billion pounds of potatoes every year, and serve more than 9 million pounds of French fries every day.

-What is McDonald’s Supply Chain Philosophy?
+The McDonald’s Supply Chain Philosophy

 Ray Kroc, founder of McDonald’s, decided on a long-term, win-win relationship among restaurant owner/operators, employees and suppliers.
 His supply chain system was established based on trust and loyalty, eliminating a too commonly used siloed structure.
 He figured, for one to prosper, each must prosper.